Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Main Results

-The results in Table \ref{PGUEPPARPEST_tab} confirms that the effect of religious competition is specific to attacks by non-state armed groups.
-Moreover, these results are consistent with left-wing guerrilla groups being more negatively affected by the presence of non-Catholic churches, thereby having more incentives to react violently.
-As previously argued, this is consistent with anecdotal evidence that identifies the left-wing guerrilla groups, and in particular the FARC, as more responsible for the murders of religious leaders.
-In addition, as we will discuss below, the fact that the effect for the probability of a killing by a right-wing paramilitary group is positive and relatively large suggests that an explanation based on ideological differences alone is unlikey.\footnote{As mentioned in footnote \ref{fnGMHestimations}, the results in column (7) in Panel A in Table \ref{GMHdata_tab} support this claim: using an alternative data set, we find a positive and statistically significant effect for the probability of a killing by a paramilitary group or an unknown group.}
+The results in this section show that establishing the first non-Catholic church in a municipality substantially increases the probability of an attack by a non-state armed group.
+In addition, the results show that this effect seems to be specific to attacks by guerrilla groups, and to the extensive margin.
+These results are consistent with left-wing guerrilla groups being more negatively affected by the presence of non-Catholic churches, thereby having a greater incentive to react violently.
+As previously argued, this is consistent with anecdotal evidence that identifies left-wing guerrilla groups, and in particular the FARC, as being primarily responsible for the murders of religious leaders.